RenqiChen/Social_Science/README.md

 The raw data is based on the [AMiner Computer Science Dataset](https://www.aminer.cn/aminernetwork).

-After preprocessing, the used data is publicly available at https://drive.google.com/drive/folders/1ZwWMBQ5oK-l4VuzMa60GbMND0g2EIxIu?usp=sharing.
+After preprocessing, the used data is publicly available at [Google Drive](https://drive.google.com/drive/folders/1ZwWMBQ5oK-l4VuzMa60GbMND0g2EIxIu?usp=sharing).

 - Past paper database is put in the `Papers/papers.tar.gz`, the corresponding embedding database is put in the `Embeddings/faiss_index.index`.
 - Contemporary paper database is put in the `Papers/papers_future.tar.gz`, the corresponding embedding database is put in the `Embeddings/faiss_index_future.index`.